RareSkills/blog/solidity-style-guide/solidity-style-guide.md

 --------------

 ### 6\.
-Apply contract-level natspec
+Apply contract-level NatSpec

-The point of natspec (natural language specification) is to provide an easily human-readable inline documentation.
+The point of NatSpec (natural language specification) is to provide an easily human-readable inline documentation.

-An example natspec for a contract is shown below.
+An example NatSpec for a contract is shown below.

 ```solidity